 NAME

-Marlin::Manual::Comparison - comparing Moo, Moose, and class with Marlin
+Marlin::Manual::Comparison - comparing Moo, Moose, class, and Marlin

 EXAMPLES

-This section shows the same class hierarchy written with Moo, Moose, the Perl class keyword, Marlin, and old-school blessed hashrefs.
+This section shows the same class hierarchy written with Moo, Moose, the Perl class keyword, and Marlin.

 Moo